 In this project, a remote controlled wheelchair is combined with a VR HMD to increase presence and immersion in a VR driving scene by adding real kinesthetic forces to the simulation.

-I supervised this project, which was part of a bachelor thesis by Florian Förderrheuter and was continues as study project by Ali Askari and Tobias Wagner.More coming soon
+I supervised this project together with Mark Colley, which was part of a bachelor thesis by Florian Förderrheuter and was continues as study project by Ali Askari and Tobias Wagner.Read the paper

 A video I created using Blender.
 The robot was not available in our lab, so I made this rendering which is part of a work-in-progress online experiment.More coming soon